magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 Now we can start creation of a [test case][].

 From the [test case topic][] we know about structure, location and name of the test case.
-So, let it be `<magento2>/dev/tests/functional/tests/app/Magento/Search/Test/TestCase/CreateSynonymEntityTest.xml`.
-And we know that we must work with a Search Synonym Index page and a New Synonym Group page during the test flow.
+So, let it be `<magento2>/dev/tests/functional/tests/app/Magento/Search/Test/TestCase/CreateSynonymEntityTest.php`.
+And after manual testing we know that we must work with a Search Synonym Index page and a New Synonym Group page during the test flow.
 It means that we should initialize these pages in the test using an `__inject()` method of the `Magento\Mtf\TestCase\Injectable` class.
 Also we will definitely use the [fixture][] from the previous step.

 {% highlight php %}